venysssssssssss/AwsOverview/AWS API Gateway.md

   - Can only be accessed from your VPC using an interface VPC endpoint (ENI).
   - Use a resource policy to define access.

-# 4. API Gateway – Security
+# 4. General Security

 - **User Authentication through:**
   - IAM Roles (useful for internal applications).
-  - Cognito (identity for external users – example mobile users).
+  - Cognito (identity for external users - example mobile users).
   - Custom Authorizer (your own logic).
 - **Custom Domain Name HTTPS** security through integration with AWS Certificate Manager (ACM):
   - If using Edge-Optimized endpoint, then the certificate must be in us-east-1.
   - If using Regional endpoint, the certificate must be in the API Gateway region.
   - Must setup CNAME or A-alias record in Route 53.

-# 5. API Gateway – Deployment Stages
+# 5. Deployment Stages

 - Making changes in the API Gateway does not mean they're effective.
 - You need to make a "deployment" for them to be in effect.